 9th Grade 10th Grade 11th Grade 12th Grade History History I - World History, Ancient Times to the Fall of Rome: Social structures, philosophies, and cultural achievements of the earliest world civilizations.
 Units of study: Near East, Egypt, India, China, Greece, Rome.
 History II - World History, Fall of Rome to 1500s: Social structures and cultural achievements of the great world civilizations.
 Units of study: Western Civilization, Early Americas, Near East, India, China.
 History III - World History, Enlightenment to Present: Study of Western Civilization and the cultures of the Middle East, Asia, and the Americas.
 Study of history through biblical worldview using current events.
-And the state of the second of Logic/ Rhetoric Advanced Logic: Study of inductive and deductive logic, informal fallacies.
+History IV - U.S. History, Early Modern to Present: Overview of US History from 1607- Present.
+Concurrent study of American government and government systems.
+Read primary documents and discuss current events in America.
+Logic/ Rhetoric Speech and Debate: Introduction to elements of speech writing, debating, and rhetorical presentation.
+Advanced Logic: Study of inductive and deductive logic, informal fallacies.
 Thesis paper, presentation, and defense for peers.
 Rhetoric: Study of persuasive writing and speaking.
 Rhetorical devices.
 Thesis paper, presentation, and defense for a panel from the community.
 World Language French I: Expose students to the language and cultures of the French-speaking world.
 Emphasis on speaking, listening, reading, and writing.
 French II: Emphasis on speaking, listening, reading, and writing.
 Continue to expose students to authentic material and media sources.
 French III: (elective) Further develop and refine the four basic language skills: speaking, listening, writing, and reading.
 Introduce to a broad range of grammatical topics and continue to expand vocabulary base.
 Expose to French culture in fun and insightful ways.
 French IV (elective): Further develop and refine the four basic language skills: speaking, listening, writing, and reading.
 Experience classical French literature, with discussions in French and writing short papers.
 Physical Education/ Health PE I: Continue development of personal fitness.
 Instruction in nutrition and components of balanced diet.
-PE II (elective): Application and practice of personal fitness, sports education, principles of teamwork, and nutrition.
 Wellness & Psychology: Overview of history, theories, and approaches of psychology; a practical look at the link between biology and psychology; how learning and cognition function for each individual; ethics and methods of psychological research; the value and danger of personality tests; various coping skills.